Skip to content

 The Test evaluates application of knowledge and skills in English and Maths as well as exploring imaginative flair through Creative Writing.
 Children will only be assessed on knowledge appropriate to the KS2 Curriculum so there is no element of the Test that should surprise, trouble or intimidate candidates.

 The Test consists of both multiple-choice and written response questions.
-Further information can be found in the Familiarisation Guide on the North Halifax Grammar School website which includes sample test questions.
+Further information can be found in the Familiarisation Guide below which includes sample test questions.

 The Entrance Test content changes each year therefore the Familiarisation Guide is NOT definitive and the inclusion of any question types does NOT guarantee that they will be found in the actual test.